The Calderon Problem Revisited: Reconstruction With Resonant Perturbations: Introduction and statement of the results

 The original Calderón problem stated in the acoustic framework reads as follows.
-Let $n:=c^{-1}$ be the index of refraction, where $c$ stands for the acoustic sound speed.
+Let $n:=c^{-1}$ be the index of refraction, where $c$ stands for the speed of acoustic sound.
 In turn, this speed of sound is given by $c:=\sqrt{\dfrac{k}{\rho}}$ where $\rho$ is the mass density and $k$ is the bulk modulus.
-In the time-harmonic regime, the propagation of the acoustic waves is modelled by:
+In the time-harmonic regime, the propagation of the acoustic waves is modeled by:

 where $p^f$ is the acoustic pressure generated by the applied source $f$.
-The Neumann to Dirichlet (NtD) operator $\Lambda_c$ corresponds to any $f \in H^{-\frac{1}{2}}(\partial \Omega)$, the trace on $\partial \Omega$ of the induced pressure $p^{f}$, i.e. $\Lambda_c(f) := p^{f}_{|_{\partial \Omega}}$.
+The Neumann to Dirichlet (NtD) operator $\Lambda_c$ corresponds to any $f \in \mathbb{H}^{-\frac{1}{2}}(\partial \Omega)$, the trace on $\partial \Omega$ of the induced pressure $p^{f}$, i.e. $\Lambda_{c}(f) := p^{f}_{|_{\partial \Omega}}$.
 The Calderón problem consists in recovering the sound speed $c$ from the knowledge of the NtD map $\Lambda_c$.
 According to the model $(\ref{EquaKg-introdution})$, the mass density $\rho$ is assumed to be a constant, while the bulk modulus $k$ is variable in a smooth domain $ \Omega$.
-We assume $k$ to be a $W^{1, \infty}(\Omega)$ \footnote{This condition can be replace by an $L^{\infty}$-regularity.} and positive function and $\Omega$ of class $C^2$.
+We assume $k$ to be a $\mathbb{W}^{1, \infty}(\Omega)$ \footnote{This condition can be replace by an $\mathbb{L}^{\infty}$-regularity.} and positive function and $\Omega$ of class $C^2$.
 In addition, we assume that $(\ref{EquaKg-introdution})$ has a unique solution, i.e. $\omega^2$ is not an eigenvalue of $-n^{-2}\Delta$ with zero Neumann boundary condition on $\partial \Omega$.